stacks-archive/radiks/README.md

 #### Using models

-All model instances have an `id` attribute.
-If you don't pass an `id` to the model (when constructing it), then an `id` will be created automatically using [`uuid/v4`](https://github.com/kelektiv/node-uuid).
-This `id` is used as a primary key when storing data, and would be used for fetching this model in the future.
+All model instances have an `_id` attribute.
+If you don't pass an `_id` to the model (when constructing it), then an `_id` will be created automatically using [`uuid/v4`](https://github.com/kelektiv/node-uuid).
+This `_id` is used as a primary key when storing data, and would be used for fetching this model in the future.

-In addition to automatically creating an `id` attribute, radiks also creates a `createdBy` property when creating and saving models.
-The value of this property is the Blockstack username of the logged-in user.
-This field is passed unencrypted to the database, which is vital for authorization, and is useful for querying all instances created by a certain user.
+In addition to automatically creating an `_id` attribute, radiks also creates a `createdAt` and `updatedAt` property when creating and saving models.

 ##### Constructing a model